MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/comparison-git-tfvc.md

    Code reviews
    :::column-end:::
    :::column span="2":::
-   Yes.
-See [Day in the life of an devops Developer: Suspend work, fix a bug, and conduct a code review](share-your-code-in-tfvc-vs.md).
+   See [Day in the life of a devops developer: Suspend work, fix a bug, and conduct a code review](share-your-code-in-tfvc-vs.md).
 For more lightweight discussions, you can also comment on and send email about a changeset from the web portal.
    :::column-end:::
    :::column span="2":::
-   Yes.
-See [Conduct a pull request](../../repos/git/pull-requests.md).
+   See [Review pull requests](../git/review-pull-requests.md).
 For more lightweight discussions, you can also comment on and send email about a commit from the web portal.
    :::column-end:::
 :::row-end:::
 :::row:::